swiss/paf-link/documentation/4_paf-link.md

 </aside>

 #### Property Variant B prov:qualifiedAssociation
-The agent (person or group) which submits the decision.
+The agent (person or group) which issues the decision.

 <aside class="example">